thales-e-security/header2go/README.md

 - [ ] Function pointers (e.g. `typedef CK_RV(*CK_C_Finalize) (CK_VOID_PTR pReserved);`, which is a type called `CK_C_Finalize` that is a function returning `CK_RV` and taking an arguments of type `CK_VOID_PTR`.)
 - [ ] Arbitrary return types
 - [ ] Submit a PR to the github.com/elliotchance/c2go to refactor their code, ensuring we don't need to copy bits across to this project.
+- [ ] Generate a suitable config file, based on scanning for void pointers.

 ## Acknowledgements